IndEcol/country_converter/README.md

 ## Contributing

 Want to contribute?
 Great!
-Please check [CONTRIBUTING.rst](CONTRIBUTING.rst) if you want to help to improve coco and for some pointer for how to add classifications.
+Please check [CONTRIBUTING.md](CONTRIBUTING.md) if you want to help to improve coco and for some pointer for how to add classifications.

 ## Related software